MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-sources-wasted-spending.md

 ---
-title: Recommendations for eliminating waste
+title: Recommendations for eliminating sources of wasted spending
-description: Learn how to eliminate waste from a workload.
+description: Learn how to eliminate sources of wasted spending.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/15/2023
 ms.topic: conceptual
 ---

-# Recommendations for eliminating waste: CO 07
+# Recommendations for eliminating sources of wasted spending: CO 07

-This guide describes the recommendations for eliminating workload waste.
+This guide describes the recommendations for eliminating sources of wasted spending.
 The guidance applies to an existing workload, not one in the design phase.
-Waste reduction is fundamental for both financial savings and operational efficiency.
-You can reduce waste removing unused and underutilized workload components.
-It's also important to spot and address underutilized, prepaid commitments to further eliminate wastage.
+Reducing sources of wasted spending is fundamental for both financial savings and operational efficiency.
+You can reduce wasted spending by removing unused and underutilized workload components.
+It's also important to spot and address underutilized, prepaid commitments to further optimize cost.
 To ensure the highest return on investment, workload components and application features should be actively delivering value, and prepaid reservations and savings plans should be maximized.

 **Definitions**